 In order to ensure a positive experience loading Hyperglance via AWS Marketplace, it is important to follow our getting started instructions.

 Firstly go to the AWS Marketplace and find Hyperglance.
-We have multiple options depending on how many nodes you need to see.
+We have multiple tiers depending on how many resources you have.

 Accept the software terms.

 This will take us to a page describing the next steps, read and return to the launch page.

 Select the blue button at the top right - 'Continue to Configuration

 It will take a few minutes before the subscription is ready.
 Once the subscription is live choose the region you want the Hyperglance instance to be created in.

 Select the blue 'Continue to Launch' button (top right).